sharkshead/vim-shale/README.md

 * vim ~/.vimrc
 * syntax on         (add this line if not already there)

-The syntax highlighter recognises shale scripts by the "#!/usr/local/bin/shale" on the ffirst line.
+The syntax highlighter recognises shale scripts by the "#!/usr/local/bin/shale" on the first line.
 It does not use any file name suffixes to recognise shale.

 If, for whatever reason, vim has not recognised a shale script then do this command from within vim